-4.7 Sales Assistance for Residential Structures
+4.7 Sales Assistance for Single Family Parcels

-Qualified incompatible residential structures within the 65 and 70 DNL contours which are not eligible for sound insulation would be included in a sales assistance program.
+Qualified incompatible owner occupied single family parcels within the 65 DNL up to the 75 DNL contours and not eligible for sound insulation would be included in a sales assistance program.
 In exchange for an avigation easement, the City would provide an incentive to assure homeowners receive fair market value for the sale of their home on the open market.
-Land use includes eligible properties within the 65 dB DNL noise level or higher for which the land use is not considered to be compatible18.
-(49 USC § 47502, as implemented by Table 1 of Appendix A in 14 CFR part 150).
+Land use includes eligible properties within the 65 dB DNL noise level or higher for which the land use is not considered to be compatible18 (49 USC § 47502, as implemented by Table 1 of Appendix A in 14 CFR part 150).
 An avigation easement will be required.